Top four topics on this page:

 - Quality issues

 The fact that a manufacturer recalled a medical device does not guarantee that a person will recover money in a lawsuit.
-However, a recall is one piece of evidence that a defective medical device attorney can use to build and strengthen a case.

 By recalling a device, the manufacturer is admitting that there is some problem with its product.